 Now, let us take a look at the different ways of building a sentence.
 For instance, the question – What are you doing?
 In Brazil, it would be translated as O que você está fazendo?
 Whereas in Portugal, it would certainly be O que tu estás a fazer?.
 You can see that Brazilians use the pronoun você as their favorite pronoun and the same structure of the English language: the present of verb to be + main verb in the ing form.
-As for the Portuguese, they prefer to use tu + the present of verb to be + the infinitive form of the main verb.
+In Portuguese, it is –ando, -endo, -ondo and -indo depending on the infinitive ending of the verb (ar, er, or, and ir).
+As for the European Portuguese, they prefer to use tu + the present of verb to be + the infinitive form of the main verb.
 The meaning is absolutely the same, but it would require a skillful translator to satisfy the speakers of both countries.

 Using the Command Form

 Another big difference is the way of using the command form: Brazilian people misuse the object pronouns as they tend to place them before the main verb.
 For example, the sentence – Help me! – is translated in Portugal as – Ajuda-me! – but Me ajuda or Me ajude in Brazil, which is considered grammatically incorrect.